-When properly stored, it can last for up to two years, although it’s safe to use practically indefinitely.
-Although apple cider vinegar has a lengthy shelf life, quality deteriorates over time, particularly after opening.
-Changes in flavor or cloudiness may indicate that something is wrong, but it’s still safe to use.
+When properly stored, it can last up to two years, although it’s safe to use practically indefinitely.
+Although apple cider vinegar has a long shelf life, quality deteriorates over time, particularly after opening.
+Changes in flavor or cloudiness may indicate something is wrong, but it’s still safe to use.

 Americans prefer this type of vinegar.
-Even while this fruit vinegar can be stored indefinitely, it will end up losing its distinctive aroma and flavor.
-Several factors will hasten the process, this includes” high moisture content as a result of the frequent bottle opening, and exposure to direct sunlight
+While this fruit vinegar can be stored indefinitely, it will lose its distinctive aroma and flavor.
+Several factors will hasten the process; this includes” high moisture content due to the frequent bottle opening and exposure to direct sunlight.

-Fortunately, if you keep your vinegar according to the manufacturer’s instructions, you won’t detect much of a difference in the flavors of fresh and old vinegar.
+Fortunately, if you keep your vinegar according to the manufacturer’s instructions, you won’t detect much difference in fresh and old vinegar flavors.

 White Balsamic Vinegar

-While balsamic vinegar can be kept for years if the cap is kept on.
-For the first three years after opening, its quality is at its peak.
+While balsamic vinegar can be kept for years if the cap is kept on, its quality is at its peak for the first three years after opening.
 Do not worry about the fact that the quality can degrade over time.
 It will last for many more years.
-Just remember to keep it in a dark pantry with a tight-fitting lid to extend its shelf life.
+Keep it in the dark pantry with a tight-fitting lid to extend its shelf life.

 Balsamic vinegar is a salad dressing staple for many people.
 Writing down the date of purchase is a good idea because this product should not be used for more than two years.
-After that time period, it’s advisable to buy a new bottle to ensure the greatest possible flavor.
+After that period, buying a new bottle is advisable to ensure the greatest possible flavor.